gszabo/miklos-martin.github.io/_drafts/monaderror.md

 }
 ```

 But what happens to `Id`, you may ask.
 Well, `Id` is gone.
-We can no longer use it in our synchronous implementation for testing, we have to swap that one out for something binary, a datatype that can handle two cases, say, an `Either` or a `Try`.
+We can no longer use it in our synchronous implementation for testing, we have to swap that one out for something binary, a data type that can handle two cases, say, an `Either` or a `Try`.
 But that's OK, it is far less pain then the complexity and the transformations before.

 And, to use some more implicit magic, we can do something cool.